Analytical formula for the cross section of hadron production from $e^{+}e^{-}$ collisions around the narrow charmouinum resonances: Comparison among results from AAF, DTFI and Monte Carlo generator

-In contrast to the analytic form, the ConExc generator computes the cross section with samping method.
-Furthermore, the radiative function W$(s,x)$ in ConExc generator is different from $F(x,s)$ in the analytic form.
-It is necessary to compare the analytic form with the ConExc Monte Carlo generator in difference assumption of $\Phi$.
-Figure.~\ref{fit_result_2} shows the results of the cross section calculated using the ConExc generator and the analytic form in the cases of $\Phi$=0,$\Phi$=90, and $\Phi$=180, respectively.
-The blue dots and purple dots stands for the results of the cross section calculated by using the ConExc generator and the analytic form, respectively.
-Besides, the ratio of two cross sections is calculated as $ R=\frac{\sigma^{ConExc}}{\sigma^{analytic}}$ and presented in Figure.~\ref{fit_result_2}.
-Here, $\sigma^{ConExc}$ stands for cross section calculated by using the {\sc ConExc} Monte Carlo generator, while $\sigma^{analytic}$ denotes cross section calculated by using the analytic form.

-The comparison result shows that the difference between the two cross section values is no more than 1\% under different assumptions of $\Phi$.
+In contrast to the AAF, the {\sc ConExc} generator computes the cross section using a sampling method.
+Additionally, the radiative function $W(x,s)$ in {\sc ConExc} generator is slightly different from $F(x,s)$ in the AAF.
+It is necessary to compare the analytic form with the {\sc ConExc} Monte Carlo generator under different assumptions of $\Phi$.
+Figure~\ref{fit_result_2} shows the results of the cross section calculated using the {\sc ConExc} generator and the AAF in the cases of $\Phi=0^\circ$,$\Phi=90^\circ$, and $\Phi=180^\circ$ for the $\elp\elm\to\kp\km$ channel.
+The red dots and blue dots represent the results of the cross section calculated by using the {\sc ConExc} generator and the AAF, respectively.
+Moverover, the ratio of two cross sections is calculated as $ R=\frac{\sigma^{\rm\sc ConExc}}{\sigma^{\rm AAF}}$ and presented in Fig.~\ref{fit_result_2}.
+Here, $\sigma^{\rm\sc ConExc}$ stands for the cross section calculated by using the {\sc ConExc} Monte Carlo generator, while $\sigma^{\rm AAF}$ denotes the cross section calculated by using the AAF.
+The comparison result shows that the difference between the two cross section values is no more than 1\% under different assumptions of $\Phi$ for the $\kp\km$ pair.